Oscar Levy: Life and career

-Levy was born in Stargard in the Province of Pomerania, the son of Ernestina (née Lewy) and Moritz Levy and the brother of Max Levy (*1869, Berlin - 1932) and Emil Elias Levy.
+Levy was born in Stargard in the Province of Pomerania, the son of Ernestina (née Lewy) and Moritz Levy and the brother of Max Levy (1869, Berlin - 1932) and Emil Elias Levy.
 He studied medicine in Freiburg, qualifying in 1891.
 He left the German Empire in 1894, where his father was a banker in Wiesbaden, and lived in the United Kingdom of Great Britain and Ireland.

 He apparently discovered, or was more thoroughly converted to, Nietzsche in 1905 or 1906 via a patient.
 The 18-volume Nietzsche translation he oversaw appeared from 1909 to 1913.
 His collaborators were Francis Bickley, Paul V. Cohn, Thomas Common, William S. Haussman, J.M.
 Kennedy, Anthony Ludovici, Maximilian A. Mugge, Maude D. Petre, Horace B. Samuel, Hermann Georg Scheffauer, G.T.
 Wrench and Helen Zimmern.
 Ludovici became his most important follower.
 In general he found little British support, but A.R.
 Orage was an enthusiast and Levy found an outlet in The New Age.

 Subsequently, his life was complicated by having to leave the United Kingdom and his medical practice despite his support for the British side against the Central Powers when World War I broke out.
 He went back to the German Empire in 1915 and then to Switzerland.
 Back in the United Kingdom in 1920, he incautiously wrote a preface for an inflammatory political pamphlet by George Pitt-Rivers, The World Significance of the Russian Revolution.
 He was deported as an alien in 1921.
 He then lived in the French Third Republic.

 Eventually he returned to the United Kingdom.
 He died in Oxford.
 He was married to Frieda Brauer.
 His daughter Maud lived in Oxford, having married the bookseller Albi Rosenthal.
 His grandson is television sports presenter Jim Rosenthal and his great-grandson is actor Tom Rosenthal.

-His papers were in 2004 deposited in the Nietzsche-Haus in Sils Maria.
+In 2004, his papers were deposited in the Nietzsche-Haus in Sils Maria.